laoniu-meow/ce_cherbao_module2.7/README.md

 Step 1: Create the start file for provider.tf, variables.tf and terraform.tfvars, with command: touch <filename>.tf

-Step 2:

-- Create Provider Configuration with terraform version, provider with the default tags
+Step 2: Create Provider Configuration with terraform version, provider with the default tags

+- Create the provider.tf
 - Create the variables.tf to define the default configuration
 - Create the terraform.tfvars to define the final configuration

+Step 3: Create the security group fot the EC2 Instance

+- Create the security_group.tf
+- Re-use the variables.tf to define the default configuration
+- Re-use the terraform.tfvars to define the final configuration